Skip to main content

 (b) The internet enrollment web site shall, at a minimum, include all of the following:

-(i) A copy of the CRES provider's customer contract with all terms and conditions as required by rule 4901:1-21-12 of the Administrative Code.
+(i) A copy of the CRES provider's customer contract with all terms and conditions as set forth in rule 4901:1-21-12 of the Administrative Code.

 (ii) A conspicuous statement, within the body of the electronic version of the contract, that residential and small commercial customers may cancel their enrollment within seven calendar days following a confirmation notice from the electric utility.